Jeongdo Hong: First non-terrestrial broadcaster to secure Olympic broadcasting rights

+The agreement covers the 2026 to 2032 Winter and Summer Olympics.

-In 2020, JTBC Studio emerged as an independent content production entity, separating from JTBC in response to changing media trends driven by OTT platforms in the Korean media landscape.
-It was hailed as an innovative measure separating station(broadcasting) and studio(production) at the time.
+In 2020, JTBC Studio emerged as an independent content production entity, separating from JTBC.

-JTBC Studio swiftly ascended to become Korea's premier content production company.
-In 2021, it achieved remarkable sales of 558.8 billion won and an operating profit of 15 billion won.
-In 2022, JTBC Studio rebranded itself as SLL, boldly announcing its roadmap to lead in the global market as a content powerhouse.
+In 2021, it reported sales of 558.8 billion won and an operating profit of 15 billion won.
+In 2022, JTBC Studio rebranded as SLL.

-SLL expanded beyond captive content such as 'Reborn Rich,' diversifying into non-captive content production for platforms such as Netflix, giving rise to notable projects like 'The Sound of Magic,' 'Money Heist: Korea - Joint Economic Zone,' 'Narco-Saints,' and content for Disney+, including 'Big Bet.'
+SLL expanded beyond captive content such as 'Reborn Rich,' producing content for platforms such as Netflix, including 'The Sound of Magic,' 'Money Heist: Korea - Joint Economic Zone,' 'Narco-Saints,' and content for Disney+, including 'Big Bet.'

 Global activities

-Vice Chairman Hong is actively engaged in various international organizations.
-He serves as a member of the World Association of News Publishers(WAN-IFRA) Asia Pacific Committee, the Friends of the Asia Foundation Korea Board of Directors and is a member of the prestigious Royal & Ancient Golf Club of St Andrews.
-His leadership qualities were recognized when he was named a Young Global Leader by the World Economic Forum (WEF) in 2010.
-Hong has been an active member of the WEF's Global Agenda Council, further solidifying his reputation as a media industry leader who is shaping the global discourse.
+Vice Chairman Hong is a member of the World Association of News Publishers (WAN-IFRA) Asia Pacific Committee and the Friends of the Asia Foundation Korea Board of Directors, and is a member of the Royal & Ancient Golf Club of St Andrews.
+He was named a Young Global Leader by the World Economic Forum (WEF) in 2010.

-Family background

-Grandfather: Hong Jin-ki (March 17, 1917 – July 13, 1986) - Distinguished as the Chairman & CEO of JoongAng Ilbo and served as Korea's Minister of Home Affairs.